-The number of people in the U.S. who used select illicit drugs in their lifetime varies by drug type, with almost 119 million people using marijuana at some point in their life and some 14.5 million using methamphetamine at some point.
+The number of people in the U.S. who used select illicit drugs in their lifetime varies by drug type, with almost 124 million people using marijuana at some point in their life and some 14.9 million using methamphetamine at some point.
 An increase in use of marijuana would be unsurprising given the recent legalization in certain states and rise in public support, however harder, more addictive drugs have seen surprising, and unrelated increases in use.
-For example, the number of people who consumed heroin during the past year in the United States has increased yearly since 2007, reaching a high since then of 948,000 in 2016.
+For example, the number of people who consumed heroin during the past year in the United States increased almost yearly from 2007 to 2016, but has since seen a decrease.

-The death rate from drug overdose in the U.S. in 2016 varied considerably by state, but saw a national average of 14 overdose deaths per 100,000 population.
+The death rate from drug overdose in the U.S. in 2018 varied considerably by state, but saw a national average of around 17 overdose deaths per 100,000 population.
 Such overdoses included traditional illicit drugs, but also misused prescription drugs, particularly opioids, abuse of which has become a serious problem in recent years.
 With the increased use of certain addictive and dangerous drugs and high overdose death rates in certain states, the importance of prevention and treatment remains undeniable.
-The number of substance abuse treatment facilities in the U.S., which focus on drug and alcohol abuse, was reported to be 13,873 in 2014, a decrease from the 14,152 facilities reported in the previous year.
+The number of substance abuse treatment facilities in the U.S., which focus on drug and alcohol abuse, was reported to be 13,585 in 2017, a decrease from the 14,399 facilities reported in the previous year.